 Its a brand new day and this day is dedicated to exploring Badoc town.
 We had our stop to Juan Luna Shrine, an ancient ancestral home that is preserved for years.
 The house is made with clay bricks and molave wood which makes the structure so artsy and remarkable.

 Additional side trip: Calle Crisologo, Vigan

-There were so much to visit in Badoc town, but since we have an exclusive tour with Travel Galore, we opt to just tour the Ilocos Sur side rather than exploring the town.
-So yeay, Travel Galore was so kind enough to accept our wish.
+There were so much to visit in Badoc town, but since we wanted to visit Vigan, we opted to just tour the Ilocos Sur side rather than exploring the town.
+So yeay, hello Vigan!

 For the nth time, I’m in Vigan again.
 And for the nth time, this little town captured my heart over and over again.
 Calle Crisologo’s rustic charm never failed to amaze me.
 It is as if I was travelling back in time.
 Every corner was too aesthetically alluring.